Arthur L. “Bud” Lillquist, 91, died suddenly and peacefully at home on his farm, September 25, 2019.

 He had a huge garden and a tree farm.
 In the eighties he lived in both Pakistan and Nepal where Neen did International Nursing but his roots remained deep in Hubbard Co.
 He was fortunate to travel to many countries around the world but he loved his land and the view outside from his kitchen window.
 He shared his farm and acreage with all who knew him and it will continue to be maintained and cherished.
 Ma han vila I frid.

 He is survived by his daughter Karen (John) Filardo and son Keith (Judy) Lillquist; grandchildren, Jonathan, Daniella, and Jennifer Filardo, Whitney Ogren and Anders Lillquist, Magnus and Henry Lillquist; siblings, Ardis Norenberg, Darrel and David Lillquist; three great-grandchildren; numerous nieces and nephews including Renee Lukkason and Steve Lillquist who considered him their second dad and CDR Daniel Lillquist and Brenda Rubash who helped keep him on the farm in his old age.
 He was preceded in death by brothers Gordon and Harland; wives, Bev and Neen and beloved son David Arthur.

 A Celebration of Life will be held at 11:30 a.m., Sunday, October 13, 2019, at Guthrie Town Hall/Community Center for family and close friends.
 Burial will be at Ft.
 Snelling National Cemetery with full honors on 10:15 a.m., October 15, 2019.
 In lieu of flowers memorials can be sent to “Ye Olde School Grounds” (Guthrie Town Hall).

 Guestbook at www.OlsonSchwartzFuneralHome.com

-To send flowers to Arthur "Bud" Lyndon Lillquist's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arthur "Bud" Lyndon Lillquist, please visit our floral store.